 You can also double-click on a previously saved document in order to open the corresponding configuration of the Jupiter-8V2 application.

 10.1.2Preference Configuration

-In order to access the preferences window, click on the menu "File > Audio & MIDI Preferences".
+In order to access the preferences window, click on the "Settings" button.
 This window allows you to configure the global preferences of the Jupiter-8V application.
 These are saved automatically.